toddpowell/AppDirectTwitter/README.md

 Another advantage of Option 3 is that, since it is custom-built, it is easier to customize  than the out-of-the-box Twitter cards.

+This app is optimized for mobile applications.
+It uses a responsive grid and a responsive navigation bar.

 Future enhancements:
 There are a few things I would change/update if I had more time:
 - Refactor the tweets HTML into a partial so I don't repeat as much code, and it's easier to modify.